Universal MBQC with generalised parity-phase interactions and Pauli measurements: PPM in the ZX-calculus

 To compute the result of a measurement pattern, we post-compose with the appropriate effects $\{ \bra{0}, \bra{1} \}$ for $Z$-measurements and $\{ \bra{+}, \bra{-} \}$ for $X$-measurements using equation \eqref{eq:meas-effects}.
 This enables us to write patterns (without feed-forward) as a single ZX-diagram: \ctikzfig{ms-translate3} We could also represent the feed-forward within the diagram (e.g. by conditionally applying Hadamard gates to outputs), but for our purposes, it will be simpler just to do some simple case-distinctions.

 Finally, pattern fragments can be expressed by not measuring outputs, and adding a new input wire for each input:

 In order to implement a gate $G$, we should show that the right-hand side above, pre-composed with possible Pauli errors, implements $G$ followed by some possible Pauli errors.
-Representing possible Pauli errors as follows:
+We can represent the possible Pauli errors as follows: